viktor-ferenczi/multigrid-projector/MultigridProjectorServer/README.md

 - Works both in survival and creative
 - Works both in single player and multiplayer

+**Enable the Multigrid Projector plugin on the Torch UI.**

-Players who want to take part in multigrid welding must install the client plugin.
+**Players who want to take part in multigrid welding must install the client plugin.**

 Please see the [workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2415983416) on how to install the client plugin.